JordanMartinez/purescript-jordans-reference/00-Getting-Started/02-The-REPL.md

 The REPL does not currently support tab-completion.
 This command shows the options one might use.

-For example, one could type `:complete a`/`:c a` to show what are all of the usuable functions that with `a`.
+For example, one could type `:complete a`/`:c a` to show what are all of the usuable functions that start with `a`.